 Full body coordination

-As in all excellent music programs, self-discipline and teamwork is prioritized through incremental learning in an inspiring environment.
+As in all excellent music programs, self-discipline and teamwork is prioritized through incremental learning in a fun environment.

-West African djembe drumming becomes West African percussion ensemble with the introduction of dunduns (Bass drums) and tuned percussion instruments (xylophones, marimbas, etc).
-Fourth Grade students will enhance their djembe technique and will begin to develop an understanding of the structure and key components of West African musical ensembles.
+Percussion Ensemble work is the basis of fourth grade drumming.
+Students will enhance their hand and stick technique and will begin to develop an understanding of the structure and key components of musical ensembles.
 These include:

 A variety of specific traditional rhythms and melodies